windcr/E2Diff/README.md

-# ELDiff
+# E2Diff
-An Enhanced Lightweight Diffusion Model for Blind Face Restoration.
+Toward Blind Face Restoration with an Enhanced Efficient Diffusion Model.
 The code will be released soon.
 # Structure